Athens Greece

 Acts 17:24-33 "The God who made the world and everything in it is the Lord of heaven and earth and does not live in temples built by hands.
 25 And he is not served by human hands, as if he needed anything, because he himself gives all men life and breath and everything else.
 26 From one man he made every nation of men, that they should inhabit the whole earth; and he determined the times set for them and the exact places where they should live.
 27 God did this so that men would seek him and perhaps reach out for him and find him, though he is not far from each one of us.
 28 'For in him we live and move and have our being.'
 As some of your own poets have said, 'We are his offspring.'
 29 "Therefore since we are God's offspring, we should not think that the divine being is like gold or silver or stone - an image made by man's design and skill.
 30 In the past God overlooked such ignorance, but now he commands all people everywhere to repent.
 31 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to all men by raising him from the dead."
 32 When they heard about the resurrection of the dead, some of them sneered, but others said, "We want to hear you again on this subject."
 33 At that, Paul left the Council.

-The response to Paul's message was not overwhelming positive with so many of the hearers treating the message as merely an oddity, or as another competing philosophy.
-Yet, even in this pagan bastion God saved some and these first listed converts were the beginning of the church which would impact this entire nation in the years which followed.
+The response to Paul's message was not overwhelmingly positive.
+Many hearers treated the message as merely an oddity or as another competing philosophy.
+Yet, even in this pagan bastion God saved some and those first listed converts were the beginning of the local church which would impact this entire nation in the years which followed.

 Acts 17:34 A few men became followers of Paul and believed.
 Among them was Dionysius, a member of the Areopagus, also a woman named Damaris, and a number of others.
 (NIV)